Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: Recollections on compact rigid generation

 Now, we show that $g^*$ is essentially surjective.
 By \Cref{prop:rigid}(4) we know the essential image of $f^*$ contains a family of generators (and $g^*$ has the same property).
 Using fully-faithfulness we can now conclude that $g^*$ is essentially surjective. \end{proof}

 We close the appendix with another useful lemma.

 \begin{lem} Suppose that $\CC$ and $\D$ are stable presentably symmetric monoidal categories, and let $R$ be a commutative algebra in $\CC$.
-Given a symmetric monoidal left adjoint $f^* : \CC \to \mathcal{D}$, there is an of presentably symmetric moniodal categories
+Given a symmetric monoidal left adjoint $f^* : \CC \to \mathcal{D}$, there is an equivalence of presentably symmetric monoidal categories

 \end{lem}

 \begin{proof} This follows from \cite[Theorem 4.8.5.16]{HA} after unraveling the definitions. \end{proof}